graemeleehickey/goldilocks/README.md

 [![codecov](https://codecov.io/gh/graemeleehickey/goldilocks/branch/main/graph/badge.svg?token=9V6BH1Q4K3)](https://codecov.io/gh/graemeleehickey/goldilocks)
 <!-- badges: end -->

-The goal of `goldilocks` is to implement the Golilocks Bayesian adaptive design proposed by Broglio et al. (2014) for time-to-event endpoint trials, both one- and two-arm, with an underlying piecewise exponential hazard model.
+The goal of `goldilocks` is to implement the Goldilocks Bayesian adaptive design proposed by Broglio et al. (2014) for time-to-event endpoint trials, both one- and two-arm, with an underlying piecewise exponential hazard model.

 The method can be used for a confirmatory trial to select a trial’s sample size based on accumulating data.
 During accrual, frequent sample